bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Conclusion

-The app we created can be distributed for both iOS and Android thus sharing code base, the development focused on use cases and we did not have to code intricate bitcoin node, transaction and sync related functionalities this was managed by `bdk-rn` allowing the product to focus on the functionality.
-This is what `bdk` and `bdk-rn` intend to do, make Rapid Bitcoin Application Development possible.
+The app we created can be distributed for both iOS and Android thus sharing a code base, the development focused on use cases and we did not have to code intricate bitcoin node, transaction and sync-related functionalities this was managed by `bdk-rn` allowing the product to focus on the functionality.
+This is how `bdk` and `bdk-rn` intend to make Rapid Bitcoin Application Development possible.

-bdk-rn intends to expose functionality and api from bdk which has a wide variety of api with granular details allowing for many interesting use cases to be implemented. bdk-rn and bdk are constantly updated and enhanced based on developer feedback both from bitcoin community as well as bitcoin product developmnt teams.
+bdk-rn intends to expose functionality and API from bdk which has a wide variety of API with granular details allowing for many interesting use cases to be implemented. bdk-rn and bdk are constantly updated and enhanced based on developer feedback both from the bitcoin community as well as bitcoin product development teams.

-Stay tuned for more api's and enhancements coming to bdk-rn in the near future.
-Feature and api requests are most welcome.
-New blogs and tutorials will be published soon for more in depth exploration of bdk-rn.
+Stay tuned for more APIs and enhancements coming to bdk-rn in the near future.
+Feature and API requests are most welcome.
+New blogs and tutorials will be published soon for a more in-depth exploration of bdk-rn.
 In the meantime keep in touch with the project on [GitHub](https://github.com/LtbLightning/bdk-rn) and [Twitter](https://twitter.com/BitcoinZavior).